rt-learn-ruby/template-default-make/README.md

 # Overview

-Default template with the basic libraries rspec, dotenv, and a Makefile.
+Default template with the basic libraries: rspec, dotenv, logger.
+Uses a Makefile for building.

 ## Prerequisites